Donna Weinbrecht

-Donna L. Weinbrecht (born April 23, 1965) is an American freestyle skiers.
+Donna L. Weinbrecht (born April 23, 1965) is an American freestyle skier.
 She won the first gold medal awarded in the first Olympic mogul competitions in freestyle skiing, which were held at the 1992 Winter Olympics in Albertville, France.
 Weinbrecht grew up in West Milford, New Jersey.
 She was also World Champion in 1991 and a five-time World Cup moguls season champion (1990–92, 1994, and 1996).

-She was born in Hoboken, New Jersey and attended West Milford High School, where she formed the school's first ski team.
+She was born in Hoboken, New Jersey and raised in West Milford, New Jersey; she attended West Milford High School, where she formed the school's first ski team.